SuchoritaDas/Predicting-30-Day-Hospital-Readmission-for-Diabetic-Patients/README.md

 │
 └── README.md  ← (this file)

-🔍 How the Project Was Implemented (STAR – Action)
+## 🔍 How the Project Was Implemented (STAR – Action)

+### 📥 Data Ingestion & Environment Setup

+The dataset was first downloaded as a CSV file from Kaggle and uploaded into the Databricks Free Edition workspace.

+To maintain proper organization and data governance:

+A dedicated catalog, schema, and volume were created for the project

+The CSV file was uploaded using the Databricks Catalog interface

+This allowed the data to be accessed directly within notebooks as a table source

+This step reflects a real-world data ingestion approach, where raw files are landed into a controlled storage layer before further processing.

+Once the data was available inside Databricks, the Bronze–Silver–Gold Medallion Architecture was implemented to structure the data pipeline.

-🥉 Bronze Layer
+### 🥉 Bronze Layer

 Raw CSV data ingested into Databricks volumes